Sai-Deepak-1/Multi-Modal-AI-Chatbot-using-Streamlit--Langchain-and-Mistral-LLM/README.md

 # Multi-Modal AI Chatbot with Streamlit, LangChain, and Mistral LLM

 Welcome to the Multi-Modal AI Chatbot project!
 This innovative chatbot is designed to understand and interact with users through text, voice, and image inputs.
-By leveraging cutting-edge technologies, our chatbot provides a versatile and engaging user experience.
+By leveraging the features of LLM's and Langchain, our chatbot provides a versatile and engaging user experience.
 Here's an overview of the technologies used:

 - **Streamlit**: A powerful framework for building interactive and web-based data applications quickly and with minimal effort.
 Learn more at [Streamlit's official website](https://www.streamlit.io/).